dfblue/dfblue.github.io/_posts/2019-12-01-top-10-deepfakes-in-october-2019.md

 ---
 Happy Thanksgiving to our deepfake community!
 We hope you have been away from your screens and with your loved ones this last week.

-Team DFBlue took a longer holiday break this month-end which resulted in a slight delay for this post. 🙈
+Team DFBlue took a longer holiday break this month-end which resulted in a slight delay. 🙈

 Let's look at the top 7 Deepfake of this month!
 It's been a month of POTUS for the deepfake community.